 Galvanising yourself for the steep ascent of the towering cliffs, you reach the dizzying heights and witness guillemots, razorbills, and kittiwakes busy in the rocky crannies, while puffins dart out to retrieve sprats from the foaming waves for their ever-demanding chicks.

 The bothy that allows you to see all this and more is a hunting lodge built in 1877.
-15 metres from the bothy there's the remains of a farmhouse, which now lies in ruin, but the date carved into one of the extended beams beneath the roof.
-The building was abandoned 40 years ago and had become a little the worse for wear when an MBA renovation team extensively refurbished both the interior and exterior in 2009.
+Fifteen metres from the bothy lie the remains of a farmhouse, which now stands in ruin, but still carries the date carved into one of its extended beams beneath the roof.
+The building was abandoned 40 years ago and had become the worse for wear until an extensive MBA refurbishment in 2009 restored both interior and exterior to one of the most comfortable and photogenic bothies in Scotland.

-Wood paneling and whitewashed walls greet you inside, and a steep staircase in the centre of an internal wall leads up to a two-room attic lit by skylights.
-There is also access to a small cloakroom behind the stair.
+Wood panelling and whitewashed walls greet you inside, and a steep staircase in the centre of an internal wall leads up to a two-room attic lit by skylights.
+There is also access to a small cloakroom behind the stairs.

 Entered through a small internal lobby, the one-room apartment is effectively an independent, well-finished, and very snug little bothy in itself, with its own hearth and a sleeping platform running the length of one wall.
 A small stonewalled outbuilding with a window in its west end has been constructed on the north side of the apartment.